Natty Rebel

 I'm a rebel, let them talk, Soul rebel, talk won't bother me.

-➔ "Let them talk" is an expression of indifference, giving permission for the action to occur.
-"Talk won't bother me" is a statement asserting that the speaker is unaffected by others' opinions.
+➔ "Let them talk" is an imperative, giving permission for others to speak.
+"Talk won't bother me" is a future prediction using "won't" (will not), indicating that their words will have no effect on him.

 -